 - Temporary residents

-However, if a permanent resident does not apply for naturalization within 6 months of becoming eligible, they will not be protected from citizenship status discrimination.
+However, if a permanent resident does not apply for naturalization within six months of becoming eligible, they will not be protected from citizenship status discrimination.

-Over 50 million people throughout the United States have a disability, and unfortunately, many employers still refuse these people an opportunity to demonstrate their abilities.
-It is also common to see employers failing to provide accommodations for the disabled to properly perform their jobs, which is where the attorneys at Bogin, Munns & Munns come in.
-Our Orlando disability rights lawyers have the extensive knowledge and experience litigating disability discrimination cases to help protect the rights of people with disabilities.
+This is where the attorneys at Bogin, Munns & Munns come in.
+Our Orlando disability rights lawyers have extensive knowledge and experience litigating disability discrimination cases.
+We have dedicated ourselves to protecting the rights of people with disabilities.

 - Hiring